10s Across the Board: Episode

-The main challenge tasks contestants with creating looks with limited resources.
-In addition to RuPaul and Michelle Visage, Carson Kressley and Ross Mathews are judges.
-Christina Aguilera is a guest judge.
-Mayhem Miller is the winner of the main challenge.
-Kalorie Karbdashian Williams and Vanessa Vanjie Mateo place in the bottom and face off in a lip-sync to Aguilera's song "Ain't No Other Man" (2006).
-Vanessa Vanjie Mateo is eliminated from the competition.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage, Carson Kressley, and Ross Mathews.
+RuPaul introduces the challenge and the fashion show commences.
+RuPaul dismisses the contestants deemed safe and says another contestant is entering the competition.
+The new contestant, claimed to be Farrah Moan, is revealed to be Christina Aguilera.
+Mayhem Miller is declared the winner of the main challenge.
+Kalorie Karbdashian-Williams and Vanessa Vanjie Mateo place in the bottom and face off in a lip-sync contest to Aguilera's song "Ain't No Other Man" (2006).
+Kalorie Karbdashian-Williams wins the contest and Vanessa Vanjie Mateo is eliminated from the competition.